MileHacker Logo

 Unique Dining Concepts

-• Meals often consist of simple, fresh Thai dishes served with stunning lake views.
+• Meals often consist of simple, fresh Thai dishes served with stunning views of the lake.

 • Jungle bungalows and treehouses offer a close-to-nature experience.

 • Street food is the most flavorful, authentic, and affordable way to eat in Surat Thani.
-Look for stalls with long lines of locals.
+Look for stalls with long lines of residents.

 Fresh Seafood